department-of-veterans-affairs/va-digital-service-handbook/_pages/index.md

 ---
+#
+# See the Github wiki for how to edit content on this page and markdown styles you can use:
+# link here
+#
+# Title displays on page and in meta
 title: Welcome
 #
-# Should not need to edit attributes below
+# Don't edit items below - they control the page layout
-#
 layout: base
 permalink: /
 page-type: home